RobertStoelhorst/Jokes-Social/README.md

 this line of code while building the likes model from a tutorial was the one that stood out as not being clear to me. from my joke.rb file
 ```!!self.likes.find{|like| like.user_id == user.id}```

+## Under development

+I have a joke Genre model and Table which I am still working on and will be a reasonably large expansion to this project, but currently there is no data, properties or associations for this model.

 ## License & copyright
 © Robert D Stoelhorst, General Assembly